-- 4.7.
+4.7.
 The United States is providing more than 48 million USD in additional financial year 2014 funding on a bilateral basis.
 This includes nearly 10 million USD from the USAID/OFDA in support of life-saving, multi-sector assistance to populations affected by the complex emergency.
 In addition, State/PRM has committed an additional 38.7 million USD to partners implementing response activities inside Iraq, and to Iraqi refugees in neighboring countries.
-The announcement raises the total amount of the US humanitarian funding to more than 186 million USD. - 4.8.
+The announcement raises the total amount of the US humanitarian funding to more than 186 million USD.

+4.8.
 The United Kingdom has provided 23 million British Pound (GBP) (approximately 36.6 million USD) of humanitarian funding to Iraq in three rounds since the beginning of June.
-This includes: up to 4 million GBP (approximately 6.3 million USD) for humanitarian supplies (including the delivery of supplies to Erbil (including assistance delivered through the EU's Civil Protection Mechanism), and air drops to the Sinjar Mountains and Amerli); 17.5 million GBP (approximately 27.8 million USD) funding to the International Committee of the Red Cross (ICRC), UN agencies, and NGO partners, to provide basic life-saving assistance, including food, shelter, water, sanitation and medical care; and 1.5 million GBP (approximately 2.3 million USD) for technical assistance and support to the overall humanitarian response. - 4.9.
-Since mid-June, the UN World Food Program (WFP) in conjunction with implementing partners has provided food assistance to more than 1 million IDPs and other conflict-affected populations throughout Iraq, an increase from the 838,000 beneficiaries.
-Despite insecurity that limited humanitarian access and caused fluid IDP movements, the agency has consistently increased assistance, providing hot meals, monthly household rations, and portable, emergency rations to conflict-affected populations in 13 of 18 Iraq's governorates, including the IDP-dense governorates of Al Anbar, An Najaf, Sulaymaniyah, Dohuk, Erbil, Kirkuk, and Ninewa. - 4.10.
-According to the latest report of the OCHA, as of 12 November 2014, Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Japan, Republic of Korea, Kuwait, Latvia, Luxemburg, the Netherlands, New Zelland, Norway, Poland, Qatar, Russian Federation, Kingdom of Saudi Arabia, Spain, Sweden, Switzerland, Turkey, the United Arab Emirates, the United Kingdom, the United States and international organizations such as the International Organization for Migration, UN High Commissioner for Refugees, UNICEF, USAID/OFDA, Save the Children (SC), Mercy Corps, World Health Organization, World Food Programme, International Rescue Committee (IRC) and the ICRC donated food and NFIs to Iraq through different channels.
-Grand total: 839,980,072 USD.
+This includes: up to 4 million GBP (approximately 6.3 million USD) for humanitarian supplies (including the delivery of supplies to Erbil (including assistance delivered through the EU's Civil Protection Mechanism), and air drops to the Sinjar Mountains and Amerli); 17.5 million GBP (approximately 27.8 million USD) funding to the ICRC, UN agencies, and NGO partners, to provide basic life-saving assistance, including food, shelter, water, sanitation and medical care; and 1.5 million GBP (approximately 2.3 million USD) for technical assistance and support to the overall humanitarian response.

+4.9.
+Since mid-June, the UN WFP - in conjunction with implementing partners - has provided food assistance to more than 1 million IDPs and other conflict-affected populations throughout Iraq, an increase from the 838,000 beneficiaries.
+Despite insecurity that limited humanitarian access and caused fluid IDP movements, the agency has consistently increased assistance, providing hot meals, monthly household rations, and portable, emergency rations to conflict-affected populations in 13 of 18 Iraq's governorates, including the IDP-dense governorates of AI Anbar, An Najaf, Sulaymaniyah, Dohuk, Erbil, Kirkuk, and Ninewa.

+4.10.
+According to the latest report of the OCHA, as of 18 December 2014, Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Iceland, Ireland, Italy, Japan, Republic of Korea, Kuwait, Latvia, Luxemburg, the Netherlands, New Zelland, Norway, Poland, Qatar, Russian Federation, Kingdom of Saudi Arabia, Spain, Sweden, Switzerland, Turkey, the United Arab Emirates, the United Kingdom, the United States and international organizations such as the IOM, UNHCR, UNICEF, USAID/OFDA, Save the Children (SC), Mercy Corps, WHO, WFP, International Rescue Committee (IRC) and the ICRC donated food and NFIs to Iraq through different channels.
+Grand total: 1,057,047 USD.